hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 # Swap

+## Nov 12, 2014 (4794)

+- Replace inbox view with a gallery of photos

 ## Nov 11, 2014 (4789-4793)

 - Like/comment on photos!
 Now you can respond to photos that people send you in the app!
 Double-tap to like.